Ume203/Udacity-Nanodegree-PowerBI-Project3-Portfolio-05082025-/README.md

 [Page1](Screenshots/5-Summary-report-P.1.png), [Page2](Screenshots/6-Summary-report-P.2.png)
 --------

 After submission, I created a drill-through page to leverage industry and sales data, providing more detailed and transparent insights for each state.
-To create KPI chart, I first grouped the sales data into daily summaries by state.
+To build the KPI visualization, I first grouped the sales data into daily summaries by state.
 Then, I merged the queries and created one DAX measure to show the latest sales for each state, and another to caluculate each state's highest-ever salses, which I used as a sales target.

 🟤 Drill Through State
 ![4](Screenshots/4-Drill-Through-State.png)